kiaraboone70/kiaraboone70/README.md

 ---

 ### 💡 My Mission
-To bridge the gap between **data and action** — helping organizations and communities use analytics to improve health outcomes and create change that lasts.
+To bridge the gap between **data and action**.
+I aim to help organizations and communities use analytics to improve health outcomes and create change that lasts.

 ---